-The Organization participates in the Century II Staffing, Inc. Retirement Plan pursuant to Section 401(k) of the Internal Revenue Code of 1986 (the "Code"), as amended.
+The Organization participates in the Century II Staffing, Inc. Retirement Plan pursuant to Section 401(k) of the Internal Revenue Code.
 Under the terms of the plan, each eligible employee may contribute a percentage of wages subject to certain limitations.
 The Organization may match employee contributions at its discretion.
-During 2014, the Board of Directors approved to match 2013 employee contributions up to 4% of employee wages.
-The match of \$9,511was approved, expensed, and paid in 2014.
-During 2015, the Board of Directors approved to match 2015.
-Subsequent to December 31, 2015, the Board of Directors approved to match 2015 employee contributions, up to 4% of employee wages.
-The match of \$9,151 was approved, expensed, and paid in 2015.
-Subsequent to December 31, 2015, the Board of Directors approved to match 2015 employee contributions, up to 4% of employee wages.
+During 2015, the Board of Directors approved to match 2014 employee contributions, up to 4% of employee wages.
+The match of \$10,917 was approved, expensed, and paid in 2015.
+During 2016, the Board of Directors approved to match 2015 employee contributions, up to 4% of employee wages.
 The match of \$9,151 was approved, expensed, and paid in 2016.
+During 2016, the Board of Directors also voted to include a 4% match of employees' 2016 contributions in the annual budget, with an option to increase the match to 5% if net income exceeds 10% of the budget.
+The match of \$12,479 was expensed in 2016 and paid in 2017.